brave/browser-laptop/docs/debugging.md

 > To start debugging, open the following URL in Chrome:
 >     chrome-devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/1cfd06a0-c36a-4d98-85ad-d357ca6bebc6

-Simply start up Chrome and load that URL to see the developer tools that you're familiar with.
+Start up Chrome and load that URL to see the developer tools that you're familiar with.

-If your console or terminal has trouble copying text for the URL, you can also simply load `chrome://inspect` and click the link you see which brings you to the same place.
+If your console or terminal has trouble copying text for the URL, you can also load `chrome://inspect` and click the link you see which brings you to the same place.

 ## Debugging the browser process with VS Code